News

 • 01 March 2023: CNH2 team members from the Pennsylvania State University, Dr. Jennifer Glick and Dr. Scott Yabiku, visited our collaborator ISER-N in Chitwan to pre-test a new round of social survey covering energy choice, child education, migration, human-animal relations, and perceptions about Chitwan National Park.
 The survey was designed and revised in 2022 with the help of team members Li An, Ren Cao, Tracy Liu, Jennifer Glick, and Scott Yabiku.
 Our team worked with ISER-N to finalize the questionnaire and sampling areas.
 Congrats!

 • 09 January 2023: CNH2 team members, Dr. Li An, Dr. Douglas Stow, Dr. Fang Qiu, and student Brenna Fowler visited Chitwan during the winter break.
-They met with local collaborators for ecological and social survey, including the National Trust for Nature Conservation (NTNC) for carrying out an ecological research and the Institute for Social and Environmental Research – Nepal (ISER-N) for the social survey.
+They met with local collaborators for ecological and social survey, including the National Trust for Nature Conservation (NTNC) for carrying out ecological research and the Institute for Social and Environmental Research – Nepal (ISER-N) for the social survey.

 • 09 August 2022: Ph.D. student Ren Cao visited Pennsylvania State University and met two professors, Dr. Jennifer Glick and Dr. Scott Yabiku, to discuss the progress of designing his social survey questionnaire for the upcoming field work in early 2023.
 They finalized questionnaire and designed questions that cover energy choice, child education, migration, human-animal relations, and perceptions about Chitwan National Park for the CNH2 project.
 They also worked on delineating the sampling areas and chose sampling strategy for the social survey.